pixelcmtd/models/README.md

 A PC test bench that supports ATX, Micro-ATX, DTX, Mini-ITX and probably many more.

-Extra parts needed:
-- M3 Inserts (l < 7.5)
+### Ingredients

+- IM3×<7.5
-- M3 Spacers (l ≥ 90)
+- AM3×≥90 Spacers
-- M3 Countersunk Screws (8 < l < 12 should be a good idea, depending on your spacers)
+- CM3 (8 < l < 12 should be a good idea, depending on your spacers)
+- SM3×≤10 (depending on your mainboard and pcie slot thicknesses)

 <img width=200px height=200px src=testbench.png />